jh1993/UnderusedOptions/README.txt

 - Completely overhauled, because the original is thematically redundant with Eye of Rage while being too situational.
 Is now also an eye and conjuration spell.
 Every 3 turns, summon a blood vulture (same stats as thunderbird) near the target.
 Uses shot cooldown, but is not an eye buff.
 Lasts 15 turns.
 - Shot Cooldown (4 SP): -1 shot cooldown.
 - Bloodlust Bonus (3 SP): +1 bloodlust bonus.
-- Feeding Frenzy (2 SP): On each activation, each allied unit in line of sight of the target that has bloodlust has a chance to gain another stack of bloodlust for 10 turns; this duration benefits from bonuses to duration.
+- Feeding Frenzy (2 SP): On each activation, each allied unit in line of sight of the target that has bloodlust has a chance to gain another stack of bloodlust.
 The chance is equal to the percentage of the target's missing HP.
+The strength of this bloodlust stack is equal to the strength of the strongest bloodlust stack on the unit, and the duration is equal to 10 plus this spell's duration bonuses.
 - Duration (3 SP): +15 duration.
 - Unending Bloodlust (5 SP): When the target dies, the curse is applied to another random enemy in line of sight for its remaining duration.